Tax-Smart Withdrawals

 It hasn’t been easy for firms or their advisors to organize and optimize multi-account withdrawals for clients.
 Using traditional best practices for these activities can be complex and require coordinating asset allocation and asset location by hand to minimize the burden of taxes.
 Attempting to use the spreadsheet method to accomplish these tasks can be time-consuming and is extremely prone to errors.
 To overcome this challenge and save hours for themselves and thousands of dollars for clients, advisors and firms need software to look at all accounts as a whole household, not individually.

 This method is not efficient for your firm or your advisors.
 You can maximize the number of clients you help by using technology to look across entire household portfolios instead of single accounts.
-LifeYield solves the problem and offers a multi-level solution that helps advisors:
+SEI LifeYield solves the problem and offers a multi-level solution that helps advisors:

-- Minimize drift – Traditionally, withdrawals have made drift from the target allocation inevitable, resulting in full rebalancing – LifeYield automatically handles this after a withdrawal in the most tax-efficient way.
+- Minimize drift – Traditionally, withdrawals have made drift from the target allocation inevitable, resulting in full rebalancing – SEI LifeYield automatically handles this after a withdrawal in the most tax-efficient way.

 - Pay attention to asset location – Create harmony between assets and where they are located within the portfolio to improve tax efficiency and after-tax returns.

-- Look for opportunities to harvest losses – LifeYield brings tax harvesting opportunities to the forefront of the withdrawal process – giving advisors another tool to help raise cash efficiently for clients.
+- Look for opportunities to harvest losses – SEI LifeYield brings tax harvesting opportunities to the forefront of the withdrawal process – giving advisors another tool to help raise cash efficiently for clients.

 - Keep your current technology – You don’t have to replace the current technology your firm uses.
-LifeYield was designed to work with and strengthen the tax-efficient investing capabilities currently used in your tech stack.
+SEI LifeYield was designed to work with and strengthen the tax-efficient investing capabilities currently used in your tech stack.

-Using LifeYield as a Solution
+Using SEI LifeYield as a Solution

-The LifeYield Tax-Smart Withdrawal engine looks across the client’s entire household of investment assets and provides guidance on the optimal sequence of withdrawals in seconds – much different than traditional methods.
+The SEI LifeYield Tax-Smart Withdrawal engine looks across the client’s entire household of investment assets and provides guidance on the optimal sequence of withdrawals in seconds – much different than traditional methods.
 Using our proprietary algorithm, both asset allocation and asset location are taken into account to minimize taxes and raise cash.

-LifeYield doesn’t only make withdrawals from investment accounts easier, but they also take every account your client has into consideration.
+SEI LifeYield doesn’t only make withdrawals from investment accounts easier, but they also take every account your client has into consideration.
 Now, advisors can execute the nuances of a financial plan in a fraction of the time.

 What if you could rebalance a client’s account at the same time you make a withdrawal?
 Not only that, but you can instantly identify the right assets and accounts to pull them from for the withdrawal, rebalance the entire household, and do it while harvesting losses to offset the gains.
 Impossible?
-Not with LifeYield.
+Not with SEI LifeYield.

-The LifeYield API Library takes all this into account.
+The SEI LifeYield API Library takes all this into account.
 It can help facilitate simple withdrawals but also leverages tax harvesting, rebalancing, and asset location throughout the process.
 Each engine can be used individually or together to help your firm emphasize tax efficiency and uphold the fiduciary standard of care.

-The Benefits of LifeYield Tax-Smart Withdrawals
+The Benefits of SEI LifeYield Tax-Smart Withdrawals

-Overall, LifeYield makes tax-smart withdrawals standardized and cost-effective across multiple client accounts.
+Overall, SEI LifeYield makes tax-smart withdrawals standardized and cost-effective across multiple client accounts.
 This is done by automating the complex and time-consuming withdrawal processes that advisors have used for years.
 No longer do your firm’s advisors have to spend hours looking at a spreadsheet, manually figuring the cost/benefit analysis of withdrawing from each account.

 By reducing the amount of taxes paid by the client, you are increasing the amount of their money they get to keep within their portfolio.
 This also increases your AUM and revenue over the long haul.

-LifeYield makes it possible to simplify and control tax-smart withdrawals across multiple accounts and different scenarios.
+SEI LifeYield makes it possible to simplify and control tax-smart withdrawals across multiple accounts and different scenarios.
 The goal is to keep withdrawals tax-efficient, get clients the money they need, and create minimal disruption to the entire household portfolio.